Find answers to the most common questions asked by prospective students wanting to study at the International Institute of Modern Letters.

 That is an impossible question to answer.
 Course selection is based on the quality of written applications, especially writing samples, and quality is hard to quantify.
 It is more useful for you to consider carefully what you judge to be your strongest writing.

-Generally it's a good idea to submit poetry with a poetry application etc. However, if you are applying for a course in an area of writing you have little experience in, submit what you consider to be your best work in any genre and use the one page supporting letter to provide some context to your application.
+As mentioned, we strongly recommend submitting poetry with a poetry application etc. However, if you are applying for a course in an area of writing you have little experience in, submit what you consider to be your best work in any genre and use the one page supporting letter to provide some context to your application.

 You may find it helpful to look at some examples of work written during workshops.
 Mutes & Earthquakes (Victoria University Press, 1997) gives a brief history of creative writing at Victoria, and includes many exercise ideas from the course, essays on writing by such writers as Damien Wilkins, Joy Cowley, and Fiona Kidman, plus a wide range of writing by course graduates.